Last updated on November 25, 2023

 People express their joy by bursting crackers, In some places, this happens in a competitive spirit.

-Of course in the joyous mood, this may happen quite often!
+Of course in a joyous mood, this may happen quite often!

 Diwali and Environment A Serious Thought…